How can you not want him? I mean look! He’s such a charmer.

 I mean when someone mentions the name we all fangirl over it

 When a group of us Austenites get together and start discussing the books and the movies and we hear that someone hasn’t read it, we all are shocked and disappointed.

-It is true testament to how awesome Jane Austen is that her work is congruent to today’s times.
+It is a testament to how awesome Jane Austen is that her work is still compatible to today’s times.
 It is so easily relatable, and she has clearly stood the test of time.

 So to celebrate Pride and Prejudice’s birthday, I am going to be doing a series of Pride and Prejudice posts honoring one of Jane’s greatest works.

 I also will be reviewing the books, films, musicals, etc that are based on Pride and Prejudice.
 So if you are a fan, I am pretty sure you will enjoy these posts, if not-sorry but Jane Austen is in the web address.